aaronryank/Decimal/README.md

 # Decimal
 Decimal, also called 09D, is an esoteric stack-based programming language that uses the characters `0` through `9` and `D`.
+Whitespace is ignored.
 Any other characters in the source code are simply printed.

 ## Syntax